saksaikot/css-demystified/readme.md

 - we should take advantage of inheritance, all typographical property which is related to font will inherit from parent, unless there is a browser default, for this a tag color is blue by browser thats why we need to explicitly write the color for a tag.
 - if we put center on a tag it does nothing since it is a inline element and it takes the space of content

+## 0018.A little project

+- finished the project in 0018.A little project>01.1 answer